cbitosc/hacktoberfest-2018/git/installation.md

-# Installing git
+# Installing `git`

 ## Using binaries

-You can download the binaries from [https://git-scm.com/downloads](https://git-scm.com/downloads) and install them.
+You can download the binaries from [https://git-scm.com/downloads](https://git-scm.com/downloads) and install them as you normally would.

 ## Using terminal
 ### On Windows
 If you have [`scoop`](https://github.com/lukesampson/scoop) installed, run

 ``` bash
 $ scoop install git
 ```

+Or download binaries from the above link.

 ### On Mac OS
 If you have [`Homebrew`](https://brew.sh/) installed, run

 ``` bash
 $ brew install git
 ```